holgerbrandl/joblist/docs/devel_joblist.md

 See http://www.scala-sbt.org/0.13/docs/Testing.html

+* The `unit_tests` must not be located under an NFS filesystem.
+This is because of [JDK File.exists() bug when using NFS](http://stackoverflow.com/questions/3833127/alternative-to-file-exists-in-java)

 Since some tests require an the assembled CLI make sure to prepare it first and add it to your PATH before running the tests
 ```